Livraria Lello, Porto

 For the next bookstore on our list we are moving to London.
 The city of London has a whole collection of exceptional bookstores, and logically enough, books in English are not as rare as in continental Europe...
 However, our choice in the "impressive appearance" Top 5 unhesitatingly fell on Daunt Books.

-Located in central London, in the Marylebone High Street, this independent bookstore is a true gem.
 This bookstore almost manages to provide its visitors with a time-travel experience, since they find themselves immersed in London from the beginning of the 20th century.
 The elegant Edwardian interior with its almost endless rows of shelves and impressive galleries, both made of oak wood, underline the majestic look.
 The unique arrangement of books, where all the genres are displayed according to countries, also contributes to the overall atmosphere of singularity.
-Streams of natural light pouring down from the glass skylights symbolize the enlightement you're about to experience while browsig through the store's carefully selected offer.
+Streams of natural light pouring down from the glass skylights symbolize the enlightement you're about to experience while browsig through the store's carefully selected offer.Daunt Books also maintains a strict no-music policy, which helps to create a calm ambience, so much different from the lively streets of the city.
+Three floors of elegance, history and knowledge and a peaceful refuge in the middle of London.
+See for yourself.

-Galignani, Paris
+Galignani, Paris--

 Check out our other Top5s: